crate/cratedb-guide/docs/performance/optimization.rst

  Prefer positive filter expressions to negative filter expressions
 *******************************************************************

-Positive filter expressions can directly leverage indexing, sometimes the optimizer may be able to rewrite a negative expression to still use indexes but this may not always happen and the optimizer might not rewrite the query optimally.
+Positive filter expressions can directly leverage indexing.
+With negative expressions, the optimizer may be able to still use indexes, but this may not always happen and the optimizer might not rewrite the query optimally.
 Explicitly using positive conditions removes ambiguity and ensures the most efficient path is chosen.

 So instead of: